-In Pennsylvania, construction work plays a vital part to both the economy and the workforce.
+In Pennsylvania, construction work plays a vital part in both the economy and the workforce.
 Well over 200,000 people work in Pennsylvania’s construction industry—the latest data from the United States Department of Labor estimates a number close to 230,000.
 As vital as construction work is to Pennsylvania’s infrastructure, it can be a dangerous occupation.
 Construction fatalities are regularly the leading work-related fatality in Pennsylvania.
-Injuries and fatalities within the construction industry are usually not the fault of the worker being injured; rather, it is due to the negligence behaviors of others or the hazardous environment said worker is forced to work in.
+Injuries and fatalities within the construction industry are usually not the faults of the worker being injured; rather, it is due to the negligence behaviors of others or the hazardous environment said worker is forced to work in.

 If you or a loved one were recently involved in a construction accident, you are likely suffering from injuries, costly medical bills, and an inability to work.
 You may also be facing the difficult decision of pursuing a claim against your employer.
 As difficult as it may be, you should contact an Erie construction accident attorney.
 An experienced attorney can help you navigate every aspect of your situation.
 Attorneys at Shenderovich, Shenderovich & Fishman have over 170 years of experience to draw from.
-They also have a near perfect success rate of 99.9 percent.
+They also have a near-perfect success rate of 99.9 percent.
 We understand you are going through a difficult time.
 Our legal team can help.

 In Pennsylvania, there are a number of construction accidents that occur frequently.

 Some of the most common include the following:

 Slip and fall injuries: Slip and fall accidents occur regularly on construction sites due to the worksite being ill-maintained.

 Falling from an elevated place: If your employer places you in a dangerous position working from an elevated place without proper safety precautions, it is likely that an injury will occur.

 Repetitive motion injuries: Often, construction workers are forced to perform the same motion for hours on end.
 Repetitive motions can lead to debilitating injuries.